 This course focuses on the processes that occur in biological systems.
-Students will learn concepts and theories as they conduct investigations in the areas of cellular biology, microbiology, genetics, the anatomy of mammals, and the structure of plants and their role in the natural environment.
-Emphasis will be placed on the practical application of concepts, and on the skills needed for further study in various branches of the life sciences and related fields.
+Students will learn concepts and theories as they conduct investigations in the areas of cellular biology, microbiology, genetics, the

 Teacher Description: This is a great course for anyone wishing to pursue College based medical occupations such as nursing, nursing assistant, medical receptionist, imaging technician (i.e. X-Ray, Ultra-Sound or M.R.I., etc.), respiratory therapist, etc. Recommended for students who completed SNC2D1 or SNC2P1 with 70% or higher.